Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 ## Implementation

-As mentioned in the opening paragraph, classes may use this functionality by overloading the `Archive` and `Unarchive` virtual methods, which pass an instance of `zCArchiver` by reference.
+As mentioned in the opening paragraph, classes may use the described functionality by overloading the `Archive` and `Unarchive` virtual methods, which pass an instance of `zCArchiver` by reference.
 When the class instance is then serialized and/or parsed, these methods are called and perform the desired serialization/parsing work.

 Within these routines, the class uses methods provided by the `zCArchiver` instance.
 These methods return/accept a value of a specific type (e.g. ReadInt/WriteInt), while they do the actual reading/writing work behind the scenes based on the current mode (ASCII/Binary/BinSafe).
 The programmer writing the class then does not care whether the final archive will be saved as ASCII, Binary or BinSafe, as they only use the `zCArchiver` Read\* and Write\* methods.